christopheradams/christopheradams.io/_posts/2024-03-23-hell-diffuse.md

 description: Latent Eschatologies
 location: Taipei
 published_at: 2024-03-25 19:07:40 +0800
-last_modified_at: 2024-04-20 18:39:18 +0800
+last_modified_at: 2024-04-21 18:02:34 +0800
 category: machine-learning
 tags: stable-diffusion featured
 image: https://static.christopheradams.io/file/cxadams-website/medium/nextcloud/Photos/Pictures/2024/hell-diffuse/images/9InhsrTptK4rLdSNeVmbBwiwQWIN62tm7rAYrmysXJpeme8kA_out-2.jpg
 ---

 *Hell Diffuse* is a series of AI-generated imagery that synthesizes religion and technology.
-But the picture is complicated.
-The tech looks obsolete while the divine looks to the future.
-Eschatology studies the end times and final events in world history and human destiny.
-It could be the [future buddha] or the [technological singularity].
+The picture is complicated by obsolete machines and newfangled deities.
+An eschatology for the end times and final events in world history and human destiny could indicate the [future buddha] or the [technological singularity].
 Either that or we're stuck in hell on earth.

 ![Hell Diffuse](https://static.christopheradams.io/file/cxadams-website/small/nextcloud/Photos/Pictures/2024/hell-diffuse/images/iZWX7AaUKeV8cyErD5SsDEcFHF8i5q3L3Ow38Q4oBp3ZfagSA_out-2.jpg)